Class Schedule

 This comprehensive program uses eSimulation technology to allow students to assess and treat patients in virtual healthcare settings.
 In this environment, students apply their knowledge to patient cases and see the results of their decisions in real time.

-Once the online portion of the HeartCode ACLS course has been completed, students practice and test their skills by using the self-directed voice-assisted-manikins (VAM) system available at Madison Memorial Hospital Education department.
+Once the online portion of the HeartCode ACLS course has been completed, students practice and test their skills by using the self-directed voice-assisted-manikins (VAM) system available at Madison Memorial Hospital Education department. **Same Day Appointments are typically available**

 Training with the VAMs provides students with real-time, objective audio feedback on their performance, adding a new level of realism and precision to CPR training.